 Flutter runtimeType and is operator| Flutter runtime type of an object

-• is operator
+• Utilizing the is operator.

 Dart runtimeType